You know, that's just, that's just really, I mean, that's just over the top.

 That's tremendous.

-Anyway, the point I wanted to call about was uh I know it's been beat to death with uh Madam Speaker Nancy Pelosi and uh taking care of the children and taking care of the country, which I didn't realize the speaker of the house was uh the same time multitasking.
+Anyway, the point I learned to call about was: I know it's been beat to death with Madam Speaker Nancy Pelosi and taking care of the children and taking care of the country, which I didn't realize the Speaker of the House was.

 Yes.

-I remember distinctly on the morning of 9-11, seeing our commander in chief sitting with a child on his lap, reading to children, being informed of what happened, springing into action, and he got crucified by the drive-by media for being distracted by children when he should have been running the.
+I remember distinctly on the morning of 9-11 seeing our commander-in-chief sitting with a child on his lap, reading to children, being informed of what happened, springing into action, and he got crucified by the drive-by media for being distracted by children when he should have been running the country.

 Well, that's because he was still reading to them after he learned of the news.